-Once one of my cats catch the toy in their mouth, they don’t want to let go of it.
+Once one of my cats catches the toy in their mouth, they don’t want to let go of it.
 Sometimes, this causes the toy to break.
 I have never bought one of these and not had them break on me.
 Nonetheless, they still provide hours of enjoyment for my cats.

 Leftover Boxes from the Grocery Store

-It usually leaves a pretty big mess for me to clean up afterwards, but the main thing is it keeps my cats very busy and they are usually free at your local grocery store.
+It usually leaves a pretty big mess for me to clean up afterward, but the main thing is it keeps my cats very busy and they are usually free at your local grocery store.
 Just ask!

 The Huge Variety Pack of Toys

 If you just brought home your very first cat, you may want to purchase a whole starter set of toys for your cat.
 This will allow you to find out what your new cat likes to play with, but for a cheaper price than if you were to buy them individually.